-After using that super time saving hotkey, you'll notice that instead of the location of the first cell and a comma separating each of the other cell locations, you'll find the address of the first cell, a colon, and the address of the last cell.
-This is shorthand for "include all the cells between these two locations and in our parlance, it's called an Array and you can often use an array instead of each individual variable in order to save time, and cover large areas with formula magic.
+After using that super time-saving hotkey, you'll notice that instead of the location of the first cell and a comma separating each of the other cell locations, you'll find the address of the first cell, a colon, and the address of the last cell.
+This is shorthand for "include all the cells between these two locations and in our parlance, it's called an Array and you can often use an array instead of each variable in order to save time, and cover large areas with formula magic.

-In summary, we've went over the following:
+In summary, we've gone over the following: